 2016 was a weird year.
-Politics and celebrity deaths aside, it was bumpy year for me as well.
+Politics and celebrity deaths aside, it was a bumpy year for me as well.
 Things were well at home, but at work, I went through some transitions that stretched me very thin and stressed me out for much of the year.
-A lot of this year was about learning what I want out of a career -- something I thought I had figured out already, but turns out I have much to learn.
+A lot of this year was about learning what I want out of a career — something I thought I had figured out already, but turns out I have much to learn.
 Time to look at the year in review to see how it all went.

-I've been doing this post every year.
-It's a good way for me to reflect on where I thought I wanted to go a year ago and make sure I'm heading to the right place.
-There's a few past years for comparison: 2015, 2014, 2013, 2012, 2011 and 2010.
+I’ve been doing this post every year.
+It’s a good way for me to reflect on where I thought I wanted to go a year ago and make sure I’m heading to the right place.
+There are a few past years for comparison: 2015, 2014, 2013, 2012, 2011 and 2010.

 What’s been notable this past year?